dougdonohoe/ddpoker/README.md

 later re-released in early 2005 as _DD Tournament Poker 2005 Collector's Edition_, featuring Annie Duke on the box.
-The game featured Limit, Pot-Limit and No-Limit Texas Hold'em against computer components.
-There was no online play.
+The game featured Limit, Pot-Limit and No-Limit Texas Hold'em against computer components, a poker clock, but no online play.

-DD Poker 2.0 added the ability to play online against other human opponents, a poker clock, a hand simulator and dozens of other new features.
+DD Poker 2.0 added the ability to play online against other human opponents, a sophisticated hand calculator, a brand-new UI, and dozens of other new features.
 It was originally released in August 2005 as _DD No Limit Texas Hold'em Tournament Edition_, featuring Phil Gordon on the box.
 To support online play, a back-end